Senate dodges US debt disaster, voting to extend borrowing

 Republican leaders worked through the day to find the 10 votes they needed from their party to advance the debt limit extension to a final vote, holding a private huddle late in the afternoon.
 It was a long and “spirited” discussion in the room, said Sen. Josh Hawley of Missouri.

-McConnell allowed for an airing of all views and ultimately told the senators he would be voting yes.
+McConnell allowed for an airing of all views and ultimately told the senators he would be voting yes to limit debate.

+The vote started with McConnell and South Dakota Sen. John Thune, the second-ranking Republican, waiting patiently as slowly, but surely, nine of their GOP colleagues came and gave the anticipated thumbs up.
+When Cruz voted no, McConnell joked: “I thought you were undecided.
+Thanks for showing up.”

 The White House signaled Biden’s support, with principal deputy press secretary Karine Jean-Pierre saying the president would sign a bill to raise the debt limit when it passed Congress.
 Jabbing the Republicans, she also said, “It gives us some breathing room from the catastrophic default we were approaching because of Sen. McConnell’s decision to play politics with our economy.”